 The following passage is taken from the final chapter of Too Much Can Kill, the second novel in the Trilogy.
 After Donna dies at the World Trade Center, she visits her granddaughter, Alice, now twelve.
-[The reader first meets Alice in the first novel’s opening scence, when she is a twenty-seven-year-old woman substituting for her grandmother at Friendships’s 2016 Concert, while working as as a media consultant on Hillary Clinton’s Presidential campaign.
+[The reader first meets Alice in the first novel’s opening scene, when she is a twenty-seven-year-old woman substituting for her grandmother at Friendships’s 2016 Concert while working as a media consultant for the 2016 Presidential election.
 In the third novel, Dangerous Medicine, Alice is the media director of a 2024 Presidential campaign.]

 In Yonkers, Joey was stretched out on the family room rug, playing with his trains.
 When he sensed me, he smiled at the sunbeam over his shoulder and crawled into its warmth, pulling his trains with him.